quikstart/quik/README.md

 **More Quick Starter Wizard Scripts**

-For more ruby quick starter scripts, see the [Rubyref's Scripts](https://github.com/rubyref/scripts) library.
+For more ruby quick starter scripts, see the [Scripts](https://github.com/quikstart/scripts) library.

 For static site (e.g. jekyll) quick starter scripts, see the  [Mr. Hyde's Scripts](https://github.com/mrhydescripts/scripts) library.